Glacor/KeepTxt/README.md

 **Productivity Tips**

-Try this alias in your ~/.bash_aliases to quickly list your notes:
+Try this alias in your ~/.bash_aliases to quickly list your notes and attachments:

     alias kl='kt -l'